ExcelFunctions.net Logo

 Common Errors

-#NUM! - Occurs if the supplied per argument is < 0 or is > the supplied value of nper
+#NUM! - Occurs if the supplied per argument is < 0 or is > the supplied value of nper.

-#VALUE! - Occurs if any of the supplied arguments are not recognised as numeric values
+#VALUE! - Occurs if any of the supplied arguments are non-numeric.

 Also, the following problem is encountered by some users: